requireio/aperture/README.md

   aperture <command> [options]

 Commands:
-  link   Sets up the local links in the target directory. purge  Permanently removes any module duplicates which
+  link    Sets up the local links in the target directory. list    Lists the modules configured to be linked. bulk    Runs a shell command from each linked module. config  Print out the current config being used. purge   Permanently removes any module duplicates which should
-         should be linked in the tree.
+          be linked in the tree.

 Options:
-  -d, --cwd  Target a different directory for this command.
+  -v, --version  Output the current version and exit -d, --cwd      Target a different directory for this command.
                  Default: current directory
 ```

 ### package.json ###